 I deployed to Afghanistan for the entirety of my 23rd year of life.
 Every solitary day, I wore the dim muddled grey-green combat uniform as I trudged to work at my fuel point in a remote FOB in the Paktika Province.
 As a young woman, I dreamed of dresses in the depths of dust kicked up by military vehicles that passed me.
-Somewhere, I heard, perhaps hearsay, that uniforms to live up to army standards, should only be worn for six months before they should be retired from use, to be safe, I retired all four of my uniforms from Afghanistan when I returned home.
-I couldn’t bear to throw them away so I lovingly tucked them in an antique box, perhaps a metaphor for repression.
+Somewhere, I heard, perhaps hearsay, that for uniforms to live up to army standards, they should only be worn for six months before they should be retired from use.
+To be safe, I retired all four of my uniforms from Afghanistan when I returned home.
+I couldn’t bear to throw them away, so I lovingly tucked them in an antique box, perhaps a metaphor for repression.

 Then one evening, years later, passing as they had quickly in an interval I was invited by my friend, a brilliant music therapist, to attend a session called Combat Paper.
 Their mission is to transform old military uniforms into handmade paper, a process as old as Egyptian pharaohs.
 The first step is to cut the uniform into strips of tiny ribbons.
 I remember looking at the pile on the table heaps of uniform some slightly discolored blended together.
 My friend handed me a pair of scissors, and asked me, “Does it feel as if you are violating something sacred by cutting this up?”
 I grabbed an old frayed uniform, and began snipping at it slowly rolling her question around my lips.
 I couldn’t answer, so I just smiled and nodded, chatting the way one does with a close friend.